 In severe cases, these vapors may pose near-term safety hazards, cause acute health effects, or give off odors.
 Typically vapor concentration levels are low; however, the concentrations may still pose a concern.
 It is quite possible that low levels of vapor intrusion may pose an unacceptable risk of chronic health effects due to long-term exposure.

-Since each location is unique, the answer could be as simple as performing a governmental records review to determine the levels of soil or groundwater contamination on a property.
+Since each location is unique, the answer could be as simple as performing a governmental records review.
+This is used to determine the levels of soil or groundwater contamination on a property.
 In some cases, vapor intrusion can be ruled out based on the known levels of contamination present in the soil or groundwater.
 In other cases, sampling of the vapors entering the building from below the slab may be necessary.
 If air in the building is found to be contaminated, mitigation may be necessary in order to prevent vapors from entering the buildings.
-This could include sealing cracks and gaps in the building slab or venting air under the building around the structure and outdoors above the roof-line.
+This could include sealing cracks and gaps in the building slab or venting air under the building around the structure.

 In a recent Phase I ESA, Solid Ground Environmental performed a file review for our client at no cost, which revealed significant levels of dry cleaning contamination near the building.
 The contamination source was a dry cleaner nearly two blocks away.
 This information helped the client make an informed decision on his real estate purchase.